hashicorp/terraform-provider-azurerm/website/docs/d/container_app_environment_managed_certificate.html.markdown

 * `name` - (Required) The name of the Container Apps Managed Certificate.
 Changing this forces a new resource to be created.

-* `container_app_environment_id` - (Required) The ID of the Container App Environment to configure this Certificate on.
+* `container_app_environment_id` - (Required) The ID of the Container App Environment to configure this Managed Certificate on.
 Changing this forces a new resource to be created.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Container App Environment Certificate
+* `id` - The ID of the Container App Environment Managed Certificate

 * `subject_name` - The Subject Name for the Certificate.